-Guidelines in this chapter for using SIMD integer instructions (in addition to those described in Chapter 3) may be used to develop fast and efficient code that scales across processors with MMX technology, processors that use Streaming SIMD Extensions (SSE) SIMD integer instructions, as well as processor with the SIMD integer instructions in SSE2, SSE3 and SSSE3.
+Guidelines in this chapter for using SIMD integer instructions (in addition to those described in Chapter 3) may be used to develop fast and efficient code that scales across processor generations.

-The collection of 64-bit and 128-bit SIMD integer instructions supported by MMX technology, SSE, SSE2, SSE3 and SSSE3 are referred to as SIMD integer instructions.
+The collection of 64-bit and 128-bit SIMD integer instructions supported by MMX technology, SSE, SSE2, SSE3, SSSE3, SSE4.1, and PCMPEQQ in SSE4.2 are referred to as SIMD integer instructions.

-Code sequences in this chapter demonstrates the use of 64-bit SIMD integer instructions and 128-bit SIMD integer instructions.
+Code sequences in this chapter demonstrates the use of basic 64-bit SIMD integer instructions and more efficient 128-bit SIMD integer instructions.